Shane MacGowan: 2010–2011: The Shane Gang

-In 2010, MacGowan played impromptu shows in Dublin with a new five-piece backing band named The Shane Gang, including In Tua Nua rhythm section Paul Byrne (drums) and Jack Dublin (bass), with manager Joey Cashman on whistle.
-In November 2010, this line up went to Lanzarote to record a new album.
-MacGowan and The Shane Gang performed at The Red Hand Rocks music festival in the Patrician Hall, Carrickmore County Tyrone in June 2011.
+In 2010, MacGowan played impromptu shows in Dublin with a new five-piece backing band, the Shane Gang, including In Tua Nua rhythm section Paul Byrne (drums) and Jack Dublin (bass), with manager Joey Cashman on whistle.
+In November 2010, this line-up went to Lanzarote to record a new album.
+MacGowan and the Shane Gang performed at the Red Hand Rocks music festival in the Patrician Hall, Carrickmore County Tyrone in June 2011.

-2011–present
+2014–2023: Later career

-MacGowan made a return to stage on 13 June 2019 at the RDS Arena in Dublin as a guest for Chrissie Hynde and the Pretenders.
+MacGowan made a return to the stage on 13 June 2019 at the RDS Arena in Dublin as a guest of Chrissie Hynde and the Pretenders.

-Following on from the success of Feis Liverpool 2018's finale in which he was joined by names such as Imelda May, Paddy Moloney, Albert Hammond Jr and many more, MacGowan was announced to appear on 7 July alongside a host of guests for the Feis Liverpool 2019's finale but the event was ultimately cancelled due to a lack of ticket sales and funding issues.
+Following on from the success of Feis Liverpool 2018's finale, in which he was joined by artists such as Imelda May, Paddy Moloney, Albert Hammond Jr and many more, MacGowan was announced to appear on 7 July alongside a host of guests for the Feis Liverpool 2019's finale.
+The event was ultimately cancelled due to a lack of ticket sales and funding issues.
 Feis Liverpool is the UK's largest celebration of Irish music and culture.

-In 2020, MacGowan reportedly returned to the studio to record several new songs with the Irish indie band Cronin led by brothers Johnny and Mick Cronin.
+In 2020, MacGowan reportedly returned to the studio to record several new songs with the Irish indie band Cronin.

-Other work
+Media and charity work

-In 2001, MacGowan coauthored the autobiographical book A Drink with Shane MacGowan with Victoria Mary Clarke.

 MacGowan appeared in an episode of Fair City, shown on 28 December 2008.

-In 2009, MacGowan starred in the RTÉ reality show Victoria and Shane Grow Their Own, as he and his now-wife Victoria Mary Clarke endeavoured to grow their own food in their own garden.
+In 2009, he starred in the RTÉ reality show Victoria and Shane Grow Their Own, as he and his future wife, Victoria Mary Clarke, endeavoured to grow their food in their own garden.

-In 2010, MacGowan offered a piece of unusual art to the Irish Society for the Prevention of Cruelty to Children to auction off to support their services to children: a drawing on a living room door.
-It ended up earning €1,602 for the charity.
+In 2010, MacGowan offered a piece of unusual art to the Irish Society for the Prevention of Cruelty to Children (ISPCC) to auction off to support their services to children: a drawing on a living room door.
+It earned €1,602 for the charity.

+Influences

+MacGowan’s lyricism drew on a wide range of figures across literature, politics and music: from Irish writers like Brendan Behan, Aodhagán Ó Rathaille, Brian Merriman and James Clarence Mangan, to the republican revolutionary Dan Breen whose memoir My Fight for Irish Freedom was the first book MacGowan read; from poets and visionaries such as WB Yeats, William Blake and Arthur Machen, to contemporary punk icons like the Sex Pistols, whose raw energy shaped his early musical direction; and from traditional performers like The Dubliners and The Clancy Brothers, whose ballad traditions gave his songwriting both its foundation and emotional register.

 Personal life

 On 26 November 2018, after a decades-long relationship and subsequent 11-year engagement, MacGowan married Irish journalist Victoria Mary Clarke in Copenhagen.
-They reside in Dublin.
-MacGowan is a Roman Catholic, describing himself as "a free-thinking religious fanatic" who also prays to Buddha.
+They lived in Dublin.
+MacGowan was a Roman Catholic, calling himself "a free-thinking religious fanatic" who also prayed to the Buddha.
 As an adolescent, he considered the priesthood.

-In 2001, Sinéad O'Connor reported MacGowan to the police in London for drug possession, in what she said was an attempt to discourage him from using heroin.
-At first furious, MacGowan later expressed gratitude towards O'Connor and claimed that the incident helped him kick his heroin habit.

-In 2015, MacGowan admitted he regretted not joining the IRA.